-With the unemployment rate at an all-time low, and new technology threatening to disrupt business as usual, we caught up with Craig to get a market update on the accounting and finance support sector in Scotland.
+With the unemployment rate at an all-time low, and new technology threatening to disrupt business as usual, we caught up with our team in Edinburgh to get a market update on the accounting and finance support sector in Scotland.

 Flexible working is a must-have.